bootscore/bs-swiper/readme.txt

         order="" ASC or DESC
         orderby="" date, title or rand
         posts="" number of posts to display
-        oos="" true, false -  will hide/show out of stock products.
+        outofstock="" true, false -  will hide/show out of stock products.